barseghyanartur/ska/docs/index.rst

     from ska import RequestHelper

 Create a request helper.
 Your endpoint operates with certain param names.
 In order to have the job done in an easy way, we feed those params to the request helper and let it extract data from signed request for us.

 .. code-block:: python

     request_helper = RequestHelper(
-        signature_param = 'signature',
+        signature_param='signature',
-        auth_user_param = 'auth_user',
+        auth_user_param='auth_user',
-        valid_until_param = 'valid_until'
+        valid_until_param='valid_until'
     )

 Validate the request data.
 Note, that ``request.GET`` is given just as an example.

 .. code-block:: python

     validation_result = request_helper.validate_request_data(
-        data = request.GET,
+        data=request.GET,
-        secret_key = 'your-secret-key'
+        secret_key='your-secret-key'
     )

 Your implementation further depends on you, but may look as follows.